Feeling lonely and isolated as a teenager: a parent’s guide

 There might not be a simple way to help, but just making sure they know they can trust you, that you're always there for them and that you love and care will help them feel supported.

-When we think of loneliness we often link it to older people.
-But a 2018 survey of 55,000 people found that 4 in 10 of people aged between 16 and 24, felt lonely ‘often’ or ‘very often’.
+When we think of loneliness, we often link it to older people.
+But a 2018 survey of 55,000 people found that 40 percent of young people (aged between 16 and 24 years) felt lonely ‘often’ or ‘very often’.

-Children’s charity, Childline, also reported a rise in children and teenagers using their services to talk about feelings of loneliness and isolation.
-They did over 6,000 counselling sessions for loneliness between 2020 and 2021.
-Reasons for feeling this way included low mood, anxiety and depression.
-Earlier reports from Childline showed that bullying and social media were among the reasons for feeling lonely too.
+Children’s charity, Childline, have also reported a rise in children and teenagers using their services to talk about feelings of loneliness and isolation.
+They did over 5,000 counselling sessions for loneliness in 2020 and 2021, and these numbers continue to stay high.
+Concerns raised by children included difficulty forming friendships, feeling misunderstood by others and experiencing poor mental health.

-Children and young people are growing up in a different world compared to the one their parents grew up in.
-In particular, screen-based activities play a big part in our children’s lives.
-This might include watching TV, gaming, or using social media to connect with friends.
+Children and young people are growing up in a world of technology and social media.
+This may be different to the world their parents grew up in.
+Screen-based activities play a big part in our children’s lives.
+This might include watching TV, gaming, browsing the internet or using social media to connect with friends.

 What else causes loneliness in teenagers?

-- comparing their abilities to others, for example not being picked for a sports team or doing badly in their exams
+- comparing their abilities to others, for example not being picked for sports teams

 - experiencing a change to their mental health or wellbeing, or managing a mental health condition